duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     If the `sourceUrl` domain has no favicon (or if a different favicon is preferred), you can explicitly set a url path for the favicon shown to the left of the "More at" link.
 This value, if set, will take precedence any favicons pulled from the `sourceUrl` domain.

+- ### `snippetChars` *integer* [optional]

+    For blocks of text that require truncation, `snippetChars` allows you to specify the maximum number of characters before truncation (to whole words with ellipses).
+This applies mainly to `description` elements in templates.

+	This property is expected to be used in rare cases.
+Each template comes with its own optimal, default `snippetChars` value.

 ------